|

 reference Anzali et.al.)

-- cluster the dataset using the PASS parameters or the
+- cluster the dataset using the PASS

-MNA descriptor keys
+parameters or the MNA descriptor keys

-- select compounds that belong to an activity class
+- select compounds that belong to an

-or SDFile.
+SDFile.
 The prediction goes very fast.
 Calculation of biological activity

 spectra for 10,000 compounds on an ordinary IBM PC takes about 5 min.
 So you can